February–April 2025

 Who can participate

-Students only; teams of 7–10; with experience in completing tasks on the Standoff Сyberrange or other platforms.
+Teams of 7−10 people with experience in completing tasks on the Standoff Cyberrange or similar platforms.

 Who can participate